Oliverpabstia intestinalis: Morphology and physiology

 The type strain, BSM-380-WT-5A, was isolated from the feces of a 5-month-old pig in Germany.

 Ecology

-Oliverpabstia intestinalis has been isolated from the gastrointestinal tracts of pigs and humans, suggesting a role in the gut microbiota of mammals.
+Oliverpabstia intestinalis has been isolated from the gastrointestinal tracts of pigs and humans, and macaques suggesting a role in the gut microbiota of mammals.
 Specifically, strain DSM 113008 (JCM 35882) was isolated from the feces of a healthy adult male in Aachen, Germany, in 2020.